Frequently Asked Questions – General and Miscellaneous

-We’d recommend you read “Don’t stop the carnival” by Herman Wouk.
-Set on a fictional island that is based on one of the British Virgin Islands (very close by), it tells the story of a New Yorker who falls in love with the idea of hiring a Home removal company and moving to a Caribbean island and his misadventures.
-Its will give you a quite good idea of island life.
+We’d recommend you read “Don’t Stop the Carnival” by Herman Wouk.
+Set on a fictional island that is based on one of the British Virgin Islands (very close by), it tells the story of a New Yorker who falls in love with the idea of moving to a Caribbean island and his misadventures.
+It will give you a quite good idea of island life.

 Is the US military still on Vieques?
 No. All former US Navy lands are now managed by the US Fish and Wildlife Service.
 Most former military areas are open to the public.